maheshwarirajat/TIC-TAC-TOE-alpha-beta-puring-/README.md

 you can choose turn

 # Note
-change the file location in load_sound function in tictactoelib.py file to the location where you'll download the sounds
+change the file location in load_sound function in tictactoelib.py file to the location where you'll download the .ogg files from the repository